znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

   }
   ```

+- Note: The request matched the example request, so Specmatic resolved the value of `designation` in the example response to "Associate" and sent the same in the response to the caller.

+- Specmatic resolves the value of `designation` by evaluating the expression `$(dataLookup.departments[DEPARTMENT].desig)` from the example response using the following steps:
+  - Access the `dataLookup` object (you'll find it in the example JSON).
+  - Retrieve the `departments` collection from the `dataLookup` object.
-- Here are the steps for deriving the value of `department` in the context of this specific example:
+  - Select the department corresponding to the value of the variable `DEPARTMENT` from the departments collection.
-  - Lookup the object `dataLookup.departments`
-  - Dereference this object using the value of `DEPARTMENT` as the key, which was contains the value "Sales"
+    - In this case, the value of `DEPARTMENT` is set to "Sales" (see the section on Direct Substitution above if you don't understand how that came about).
+  - Access the `desig` property of the selected department.
-  - From the resulting object, use the value of `desig`, which is "Associate", as the value of `designation` in the response.
+  - Use the value of this property as the value of `designation` in the response.

+- The format of these expressions is fixed: `top-level-object.collection[LOOKUP_VARIABLE_NAME].property`
+  - The names themselves, such as `dataLookup`, `departments`, `desig` are not restricted to any format.
+You may use names that are meaningful to you.

 - Next execute this curl command: